Zjx402/Kea2/README.md

 See more options by `python kea_launcher.py driver -h`

-## Feature 2: Customizing automated UI testing with scripts
+## Feature 2: customizing automated UI testing by scripts

 When running any automated UI testing tools like Fastbot to test your apps, you may find that some specifc UI pages or functionalities are difficult to reach or cover.
 The reason is that Fastbot lacks knowledge of your apps.